OpenQuadruped/spot_mini_mini/README.md

 **Reinforcement Learning Agent Evaluation**

 Go to `spot_bullet/src` and do `./spot_ars_eval.py`.
 You may also use the following optional arguments.
 Note that if you don't use the `-a` argument, no agent will be loaded, so you will be using the open-loop policy.
-For example, if you enter `149`, you will see the first successful policy, but if you enter `2229`, you will see a much more aggressive policy.
+For example, if you enter `149` after `-a`, you will see the first successful policy, but if you enter `2229`, you will see a much more aggressive policy.

 ```
 -h, --help          show this help message and exit